Onsen Towel Review: is this finally the towel that doesn’t stink?

 The lightweight nature of this weave also aids in compact storage, making waffle weave towels a preferred choice for travelers and those with limited space.

-Is it really absorbant?
+Is it really absorbent?

 One of the Onsen Bath Sheets